 Your project must be in compliance with all relevant municipal bylaws and any permit requirements.
 Events such as street parties usually require a permit and liability insurance ahead of time, depending on the location and size.
 Be sure to provide these details in your application.
+Municipal permissions must be in place prior to grants being approved and funds being released.
 For information on bylaws and permit requirements, please contact Bowen Island Municipality at 604-947-4255 or bim@bimbc.ca.